natecraddock/ziglua/docs.md

-# ziglua Documentation
+# Ziglua Documentation

-*To avoid a duplication of efforts, ziglua does not contain full documentation on the Lua C API.
-Please refer to [the Lua C API Documentation](https://www.lua.org/manual/5.4/manual.html#4) for full details.*
+*To avoid a duplication of efforts, Ziglua does not contain full documentation on the Lua C API.
+Please refer to the Lua C API Documentation for full details.*

 This documentation provides

-* An overview of ziglua's structure and changes from the C API
+* An overview of Ziglua's structure and changes from the C API
 * Safety considerations
 * `build.zig` documentation
 * Example code

-Documentation on each individual function is found in the [ziglua.zig](https://github.com/natecraddock/ziglua/blob/master/src/ziglua.zig) source code.
+Documentation on each individual function is found in the source code.

 ## Moving from the C API to Zig

-While efforts have been made to keep the ziglua API similar to the C API, many changes have been made including:
+While efforts have been made to keep the Ziglua API similar to the C API, many changes have been made including:

 * Renaming or omitting functions
 * Modifying parameters (names and types) and return values
 * Additional helper functions have been added

-With this in mind, here are some general guidelines to help guide when moving from the C to Zig APIs
+With this in mind, here are some general guidelines to help when moving from the C to Zig APIs

 ### Naming